SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

-By using the field `restrictedToInstruments`, you can customize in what order the payment methods are listed in your payment UI, in addition to using it to restrict which methods you want to display.
+By using the field `restrictedToInstruments`, you can customize in what order the payment methods are listed in your payment UI, in addition to using it to restrict which payment methods you want to display.
 This gives you, as a merchant, the opportunity to promote selected payment methods, or tailor the payment UI specifically for your customers.

 If you detect that the customer is on a mobile, make their payment easier by having the digital wallets on top.
 On an Android phone?
 Lead with Google Pay.
 On an Apple device?
 Put Apple Pay first.
-Use the `Paid` resource to find what method the customer used to pay, and let it be the first option next time they visit you.
+Use the `Paid` resource to find what payment method the customer used to pay, and let it be the first option next time they visit you.

 ## Sort Or Restrict The Payment Menu Order